-Someone like Chuck is-is long buddha [laughs].
+Someone like Chuck is long buddha [laughs].
 Someone like me is short buddha.
 Chōjo wa chōhosshin, tanjo wa tanhosshin.
-Short or long, good or bad, we say, we can appreciate things as it is, and we appreciate the value of each being [thing?].
-That is something what I referred to in last-last lecture.
+Short or long, good or bad, we say, we can appreciate things as it is, and we appreciate the value of each being.
+That is something what I referred to in last lecture.
+[SR-71-08-13]

-But so far, at Tassajara, we have been discussing, we have had discussion after discussion [laughs]: discussing about, you know, food, or rules, or many things-position.
-But why we did so is we cannot ignore idea of good and bad, long and short, but more and more as our students grew up, we can-we must be able to appreciate things as they are.
+So far, at Tassajara, we have been discussing, we have had discussion after discussion [laughs]: discussing about food, or rules, or many things -position.
+Why we did so is we cannot ignore idea of good and bad, long and short.
+But more and more as our students grow up, we must be able to appreciate things as they are.
 Bamboo is good, pine tree is good, oak tree is good, grass is good, darkness at night is good [laughs], frog is good.
 Everything should be good.
 That is "Every day is good day."
-And nothing is good-bare field [?] is good.
+And nothing is good-bare field is good.
 Dark vast sky is good.
-That is, you know, our actual feeling we should reach [teach?].
+That is our actual feeling we should reach.
+Maybe next have question and answer for fifteen minutes or so.
+Do you have some question?
+[Asides; laughter.]
+No question?